xtv-online/football-graphics/README.md

 Set Name, Colour, Short name and players.
 Settings are applied immediately to the template.

 The 'Picture URI' is currently not being used by any of the templates.
-Future development could see it integrated into the lower thirds, or additional templates for a teamsheet with photos or similar.
+Future development could see it integrated into the lower thirds, or additional templates for a teamsheet with photos or similar.git p

 ### Player Control
 ![Screenshot](/screenshots/main_control.png?raw=true)